 “This blog presents a double edged sword.
 I was in two minds about writing this one because I didn’t want to deal with the backlash.
 But then I was reminded that this is how character assassination works.
-If I don’t step out in front of it, they will just continue with the bullshit and trying to pass it off as fact.
+If I don’t step out in front of it, they will just continue with the bs and trying to pass it off as fact.
 And once media articles started popping up and making a big deal out of her leaving social media, complete with people trying to make it about me, they left me with no choice.”

 FREE SPEECH – THE BATTLEGROUND